List of armed factions during the Syrian civil war: Free Syrian Army and affiliated groups

 Abu Yusaf, a commander of the Islamic State (IS), claimed in August 2014 that many of the FSA members who had been trained by United States' and Turkish and Arab military officers ended up joining IS.
 However, by September 2014 the Free Syrian Army was joining an alliance and common front with Kurdish militias including the YPG to fight IS.

 In December 2015, according to the American Institute for the Study of War, groups identifying as FSA were still present around Aleppo and Hama and in southern Syria, and the FSA was still "the biggest and most secular of the rebel groups."
 However, the group continued to suffer losses from fighters who joined the Syrian Democratic Forces or IS.

 After the Turkish military intervention in Syria in 2016, and as other countries began to scale back their involvement, the FSA became more dependent on Turkish help.
 For the FSA, Turkey was a sanctuary and a source of supplies.
 From late August 2016, the Turkish government assembled a new coalition of Syrian rebel groups, including many that were in the FSA.
 Often referred to as the Turkish-backed Free Syrian Army (TFSA), this force would adopt the name Syrian National Army in 2017.

 By March 2017, the FSA together with Kurdish militias finished clearing the Islamic State from the north of Syria.

 The FSA currently works in the 55 km area, alongside the border with Iraq and Jordan to prevent drug trafficking and IS activity in the region.

 In December 2024, after the fall of the Assad regime, the founding leader of FSA, Riad al-Asaad, returned to Syrian capital Damascus.
-He told that FSA had been working closely with Islamist group Hayat Tahrir al-Sham (HTS), which led the overthrown of the Assad regime.
+He said that the FSA had been working closely with Islamist group Hayat Tahrir al-Sham (HTS), which led the overthrown of the Assad regime.